ucsb-cs24-f24/cs24-f24/_lab/lab03.md

 $ ./testrest 1
 Segmentation fault (core dumped)
 ```

 Now run the program with the same argument in `gdb` and try to figure out exactly why it crashed.

 * Implement the copy constructor in `intlist.cpp`.
-Compile with `make` and run <code>$ ./testrest 1</code>.
+Compile with `make` and run `./testrest 1`.
 Repeat this process until the test passes.
 However, its not enough to just pass the test.
 This is because when you are writing programs that work with dynamic data (on the heap), your program can have memory leaks that are not captured by unit tests.
 To check for leaks, you should run your program in `valgrind` as follows:

 ```
 $ valgrind --leak-check=full ./testrest 1